magicbuttonlabs/website/foundation-build-content.md

 **Stage names are canonical:** 01.
 Analyze · 02.
 Prototype · 03.
 Align.
 Used identically across all artifacts.
 Do not rename on one without the others.

-**Vocabulary overlap with the delivery framework (decision 2026-06-10, option a):** The site-wide delivery approach (`approach.html` / `approach-content.md`) uses the five-phase vocabulary **Analyze / Prototype / Iterate / Optimize / Handoff**.
+**Vocabulary overlap with the delivery framework (decision 2026-06-10, option a; framework revised 2026-06-11):** The site-wide delivery approach (`approach.html` / `approach-content.md`) uses the five-phase vocabulary **Analyze / Prototype / Iterate / Handoff / Support & Optimize**.
 Foundation Build's three stages share two of those words by design — Foundation Build is effectively a compressed special case of the same motion (analyze, prototype, then align/hand over a validated starting point).
 Both vocabularies ship as-is; neither renames the other.
 Revisit only if buyer confusion surfaces.

 ---